 For starters, assuming that students want to write online journals in the first place is like playing with fire!
 It is risky, precarious, and does not guarantee anything.

-Cutting to the chase, perhaps, what you could have done is — built a mock-up MVP with a set of basic features.
+Cutting to the chase, perhaps, what you could have done is – built a mock-up MVP with a set of basic features.
 You could have approached youngsters from the neighboring high-school and asked whether they already had a similar app.
 Also, whether they faced any issues while jotting their hearts out on a compact mobile phone.
 Moreover, you could inquire if they preferred journaling in their diaries, at best.
 You can also hire a well-recognised mobile application development company that is ready to bring your idea to reality.

 The business benefits of a Minimum Viable Product